 Do You Need a Mattress Protector?

 The short answer is yes.
 There are several benefits of having a mattress protector.
-First of all, it adds an additional hygienic layer and provides a waterproof barrier.
+First of all, it adds an additional hygienic layer barrier.
 Regardless of what type of sleeper you are, your body releases oils and perspiration that can permanently stain your mattress.
 Accidental spills, such as from coffee or juice (breakfast in bed, anyone?), are always a possibility, so the best way to ensure liquids don’t ruin your mattress is to encase it in a mattress cover protector.

 Allergens such as dead skin cells, dust and air pollutants may also accumulate in your mattress.
 Over time, that may affect your health if you are prone to allergies.